 Medical expenses that are not eligible for reimbursement under a health insurance plan are deductible on Schedule A as itemized deductions.
-However, many employees may take a standard deduction and not itemize, and those that do itemize and complete the Schedule A generally have their medical expenses subject to a limitation of only amounts over 10% of adjusted gross income for 2020 and future years.
+However, many employees may take a standard deduction and not itemize, and those that do itemize and complete the Schedule A generally have their medical expenses subject to a limitation of only amounts over 7.5% of adjusted gross income.
 There are multiple options employers may use to assist in the reimbursement of medical expenses including:

 - Health Savings Account (HSA).
-These are individual portable, tax-free, interestbearing accounts through which individuals with high-deductible health insurance can save for medical expenses.
+These are individual portable, tax-free, interest-bearing accounts through which individuals with high-deductible health insurance can save for medical expenses.
 The purpose of an HSA is to pay what basic coverage would ordinarily pay.
 Within limits, HSA contributions made by employers are excludable from income tax and Social Security wages, or contributions may be funded through a salary reduction agreement.
-The 2020 annual deductible contribution limits to an HSA are \$3,550 for an individual and \$7,100 for a family.
+The 2021 annual deductible contribution limits to an HSA are \$3,600 for an individual and \$7,200 for a family.
 The limits apply to combined employer and employee contributions.
 Earnings on amounts in an HSA are not taxable, and HSA distributions used to pay for medical expenses are not taxable.
 Distributions from HSAs which are not used for qualified medical expenses are subject to an additional tax of 20% on the amount includible in gross income. - Flexible Spending Account (FSA).
 An FSA may be established with or without any other cafeteria plan options.
 It allows an employee to pre-fund medical and dental expenses in pre-tax dollars using a salary reduction election.
 If an FSA only covers medical expenses, it is commonly referred to as a health care FSA.
 These plans cannot reimburse for over-the-counter drugs except for insulin.
-Salary reductions for FSAs were limited to \$2,750 in 2020.
+Salary reductions for FSAs were limited to \$2,750 in 2021.

 Some employers provide a grace period for an FSA.
 If so, the grace period begins the day following the end of the plan year and lasts for two and a half months.
 It is designed to allow employees the opportunity to take full advantage of their non-taxable contributions when expenses fall short of what was originally projected.
-If a grace period is offered, a rollover (see "Tip" above) of \$500 from one plan year to the next may not be provided and vice versa.
+Under special COVID-relief legislation, employers may choose to extend grace periods and allow unlimited carryover options from 2020 to 2021 and from 2021 to 2022.